 Question 4.
-Does the company have a clear position on the avoidance of clo confinement and intensive systems for livestock (e.g. sow stalls, concentrated animal feeding operations (CAFOs), feedlots, farrow crates, single penning, battery cages, tethering, veal crates, force feeding and, for finfish, high stocking densities and close confine of solitary finfish species)? wing e ment Rationale Many of the most significant farm animal welfare concerns result close confinement practices (such as those listed above) or from stocking densities in the case of finfish.
+Does the company have a clear position on the avoidance of clear confinement and intensive systems for livestock (e.g. sow stalls, concentrated animal feeding operations (CAFOs), feedlots, farrow crates, single penning, battery cages, tethering, veal crates, force feeding and, for finfish, high stocking densities and close confiner of solitary finfish species)? wing e Rationale Many of the most significant farm animal welfare concerns result close confinement practices (such as those listed above) or from stocking densities in the case of finfish.
 It is good practice for companies to commit to no close confinement of farm animals of to avoid excessively high stocking densities. high Scoring No stated position.
 0 The company has made a partial commitment to the avoidance of confinement but the scope (in terms of geography, species, products) is not clearly defined.
-1 The company has made a partial commitment to the avoidance of confinement and the scope of the commitment (in terms of geography, species and products) is clearly defined.
-3 Universal commitment to avoid confinement across all relevant species, own-brand and other brand products and geographies.
-5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidanc close confinement.
-Simply stating compliance with legislation (e.g. with EU Direction egg laying hens and sow stalls) was not treated as a proxy having a clear position on the avoidance of close confinement The reasons are (a) legislation, even in the EU, does not cover close confinement practices, (b) a commitment to compliance with legislation does not provide guarantees on performance countries where such legislation but did not have a formal policy on close confinement were, therefore, awarded zero points.
-Similarly, simply stating compliance with a farm assurance ves for nt. all ce in standard that prohibits close confinement was not treated as a proxy for having a clearly stated position, unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of close confinement). • Companies that made a commitment to the avoidance of close confinement but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point.
-Companies that made a commitment to the avoidance of close confinement for a specific product or product range (e.g. using only free-range eggs) were awarded a score of 1 point.
+1 The company has made a partial commitment to the avoidance of confinement and the scope of the commitment (in terms of geography, species and products) is clearly 3 defined.
+Universal commitment to avoid confinement across all relevant species, own-brand and other brand products and geographies.
+5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidance close confinement.
+Simply stating compliance with legislation (e.g. with EU Direction egg laying hens and sow stalls) was not treated as a proxy having a clear position on the avoidance of close confinement.
+The reasons are (a) legislation, even in the EU, does not cover close confinement practices, (b) a commitment to compliance with legislation does not provide guarantees on performance countries where such legislation is absent.
+Companies that state that they complied with legislation but did not have a formal policy on close confinement were, therefore, awarded zero performed that prohibits close confinement was not treated as proxy for having a clearly stated position, unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of close confinement).
+Companies that made a commitment to the avoidance of close confinement but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point.
+Companies that made a commitment to the avoidance of close confinement for a specific product or product range (e.g. using only free-range eggs) were awarded a score of 1 point. ves for nt. all ce in ited oints. a ent nent ose int. ose